amethystaurora-robo/EWS_Gottwald/README.md

 ## Methods
 ### Edge State
 The dynamical system, in this case the Gottwald model, is initialized with two initial states, $u1$ and $u2$ that lie in different basins (on and off).
 The forward trajectories are computed for each attractor to create attractor representations and their means.
 States are classified by basin membership.
 A bisection method is used to bisect the straight line in phase space between $u1$ and $u2$ until two states on opposite sides of the basin boundary are found within a tolerance threshold of $1e-9$.
 The midpoint is taken as the initial edge state.
 This is done in interations until their separation falls below the tolerance threshold.
+### Stochastic Transitions
+The previous work used a killing and cloning rare event algorithm to bias trajectories towards collapse.
+Noise was introduced to separate trajectories after cloning, which allowed for noise-induced transitions from the AMOC $on$ state to its $off$ state.
+This was Guassian white noise, which was added to the differential equations of either $T$ or $S$ at each resampling period, to allow differentiation of trajectories after cloning.
+In the Gottwald model, the chaotic atmosphere is meant to instead act as noise on the slow ocean, which is achieved through a separation of timescales between the ocean and atmosphere.
+The atmosphere consists of state variables $x$, $y$, and $z$, which (add what they mean) in the real system would be correlated with each other.
+Therefore, correlated additive and multiplicative (CAM) noise has been introduced in the stochastic model as below:

+Add equations here

+where a covariance matrix was computed to represent the nosiy atmosphere's effect on the ocean.
+The stochastic model was then computed from this matrix, and the transitions from this model was used to calculate the instanton, as below:

+Add the dynamics.jl equations here.

 ## Conclusion

 Below the bisection method of determining the edge state results in a convergence in the phase space of state variables $T$ and $S$.
 The values of the state variables are as below: